 This member of the mint family is rich in essential oil constituents such as citral, citronellal and geranial.
 It also contains the potent antioxidant rosmarinic acid and various polyphenols, tannins, vitamin C, calcium, magnesium, resins, and flavonoids that contribute to its therapeutic properties.

-It’s native Southern Europe, North Africa, and West Asia, but it’s now grown around the world.
+Once only native Southern Europe, North Africa, and West Asia, it now grows around the world.

 Gentle yet potent, lemon balm is perfect for use with kids and adults.
 Here are the top traditional health benefits, plus what modern research has to say about them.